Edgar William Cox: First World War

-In France he continued his staff duties under French throughout 1914 and 1915, participating in the planning and execution of several large offensives, but sharing in the reassignments at the start of 1916 following French's replacement by Douglas Haig, although he was compensated by a promotion to Major later in the year.
+His work was good enough that in August 1914, when he was made a GSO3, he was attached to the staff of Field Marshal Sir John French, in charge of the British Expeditionary Force sent to France to counter the German invasion at the start of the First World War.
+In France Cox continued his staff duties under French throughout 1914 and 1915, participating in the planning and execution of several large offensives, but sharing in the reassignments at the start of 1916 following French's replacement by General Sir Douglas Haig, although he was compensated by a promotion to major later in the year.
 During his service on the general staff he was awarded the Distinguished Service Order and was admitted into the Legion of Honour with a Croix de Chevalier.
 He would later also be awarded the Belgian Order of the Crown and the Italian Order of Saints Maurice and Lazarus for his war service.

-Through 1916 and 1917 he served in the War Office as staff officer 2nd class to the Director of Military Intelligence and in January 1918 was recalled to France by Field Marshal Haig to take over his military intelligence department from Brigadier-General John Charteris.
-He was also given fast brevet promotions to Lieutenant Colonel, Colonel and Brigadier General to facilitate his position at this post.
-Within two months of his arrival, on 21 March, the Germans launched the surprise Operation Michael which recaptured all the ground gained during the battle of the Somme two years before and nearly drove a hole right through the Allied line.
+Through 1916 and 1917 Cox served in the War Office as staff officer 2nd class to the Director of Military Intelligence and in January 1918 was recalled to France by Field Marshal Haig to take over his military intelligence department from Brigadier-General John Charteris.
+He was also given fast brevet promotions to lieutenant colonel, colonel and brigadier general to facilitate his position at this post.
+Within two months of his arrival, on 21 March, the Germans launched the surprise Operation Michael, which recaptured all the ground gained during the Battle of the Somme two years before and nearly drove a hole right through the allied line.
 Two weeks later, Operation Georgette wiped out the British advances of the Third Battle of Ypres in 1917, seemingly undoing two years of bitter fighting in one blow.